jmpessoa/lazandroidmodulewizard/readme.md

 	Lamw: Lazarus Android Module Wizard:
 		:: RAD Android!
 Form Designer and Components development model!

-	"A wizard to create JNI Android loadable module (.so) widh Lazarus/Free Pascal using Form Designer and Components!"
+	"A wizard to create JNI Android loadable module (.so) and Android Apk widh Lazarus/Free Pascal using Form Designer and Components!"

 	Authors: